 And the fun begins.
 This was one of those “pick up the camera and shoot” photos that turned out pretty great.

-Henning indulged me by waiting as I took photos while everyone else sped on ahead.
+Henning Schipper indulged me by waiting as I took photos while everyone else sped on ahead.
+Eventually he sped off too, but he did wait lower down while I struggled.

 The trail through the Greenslide is very narrow at points.
-Revelstoke is off in the distance.
+That’s Revelstoke off in the distance.

 More beautiful views of the Upper Arrow Lake and the Monashee Mountains.